linda-zhangg/linda-zhangg/README.md

 Hello!
 Linda here.
 💙 Computer Science student at VUW NZ
-💙 I keep my projects on here!
+I keep some of my projects on here.
-Request to make more of them public:)

 <!--
 **linda-zhangg/linda-zhangg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.